wludh/tutorials/voyant/voyant.md

 Voyant comes with [extensive documentation and tutorials](https://voyant-tools.org/docs/#!/guide/start), but below you'll find a few tips and tricks.

+## Sample Corpus - Coeducation at W&L
+This prepared Voyant [corpus](https://voyant-tools.org/?corpus=8eecc181713b950dc4b0e3c1ce186e0e) features two documents: the combined eight issues of the Alumni Magazine from July 1983-July 1984 and the combined Ring-tum Phi issues for the same academic year.

 ## Text Preparation

 Voyant accepts a variety of file formats, but it can be helpful to store your texts in plain text format (.txt).
 You can do this is Word, or other text editors like Notepad, Text Edit, or software for writing code like Visual Studio Code.
 The plain text format strips formatting since text analysis relies on the words in a document, not how it looks.